onury/docma/templates/default/README.md

         <td><code>Boolean</code></td>
         <td><code>true</code></td>
         <td>
             Whether to enable the search box within the sidebar.
-For this to be visible, `sidebar` should be enabled.
+For this to be visible, <code>sidebar</code> should be enabled.
         </td>
     </tr>
     <tr>